 According to this system, 55 percent of income must be deposited in the ‘necessities’ jar, 10 percent in the one for ‘long-term savings for expenses’, 10 percent in the ‘education’ jar, 10 percent in the one meant for ‘financial freedom’ such as saving for retirement, 5 percent in the ‘give’ jar and the remaining percentage in the ‘play’ one.

-Since children do not pay for their basic needs, Lina introduced this system only with three jars: ‘long-term savings for expenses’, ‘give’ and ‘play’.
+Since children do not pay for their basic needs, Maria introduced this system only with three jars: ‘long-term savings for expenses’, ‘give’ and ‘play’.